 How will my RMDs be taxed and how can I plan for it?

-When you're between the ages of 59½ and 73, you have the flexibility to annually revisit how to minimize your future taxes.
-For example, if you have a large balance in a tax-deferred account—like a traditional IRA or 401(k)—and could face high RMDs in the future, you may benefit from:
+If you're between 59½ and 73, you might benefit from revisiting your tax planning strategy each year.
+For example, if you have a large tax-deferred retirement account—such as a traditional IRA or 401(k)—and may face high RMDs in the future, you could consider:

-• Withdrawing those assets in the years leading up to your RMD age.
-While you'll be accelerating some tax liability up front, you'll be decreasing future RMDs thanks to a smaller account balance.
+• Withdrawing some assets in the years leading up to RMD age.
+While withdrawing money can increase your taxable income in that year, it may reduce future RMDs because of a smaller account balance.

-What if I don't need the RMD assets?
+What if I don't need the money from my RMD?

-• Reinvesting your distributions in a taxable account to take advantage of continued growth.
-You can then add beneficiaries to that account without passing along future RMDs to them.
+• Reinvesting your RMDs in a taxable account.
+This allows your money to continue growing, and you can name beneficiaries for that account without passing RMD requirements on to them.

 What else should I consider before taking my RMD?

-If your sole primary beneficiary is your spouse, and they're more than 10 years younger than you, you'll use a different life expectancy table and probably take a smaller distribution.
-It's also a good idea to review and understand RMD rules for inherited IRAs.
+If your only primary beneficiary is your spouse and they're more than 10 years younger, you'll use an IRS life expectancy table that often results in a smaller RMD amount.

 We're here to help